-The nightlife in London is second to none with something for everyone and for just about every kind of occasion, from the pulsating dance floors of some of the world's most famous clubs to more chilled out and intimate music lounges and bars.
+The nightlife in London is some of the best in the world, offering pulsating dance floors at famous clubs and more chilled out and intimate music lounges and bars.
 Hardcore party animals wanting to strut their stuff will love the clubbing scene, complete with well-known local and international DJs, while the countless bars and cosy independent theatres featuring local and international live music acts will blow your mind.
-Live music in London is some of the best in the world, and on any given night there will be an international or local band playing in more than one of the venues around this pulsating metropolis.
+London is arguably the best possible travel destination for lovers of live music, and on any given night there will be an international or local band playing in more than one of the many venues.

 The West End in particular is home to many bars, clubs and restaurants, and Soho is one of the trendiest and coolest places to drink.
 This is also where most of London's gay bars and clubs can be found.
-The perpetually cool Notting Hill and Portobello Road areas still draw large crowds, and areas such as Camden and Angel up north and Clapham and Brixton down south boast some fantastic pubs and bars, all with their own unique flavour.
+The perpetually cool Notting Hill and Portobello Road areas still draw large crowds.

 Those in the mood for a quiet drink and some conversation should head down to one of the many traditional English pubs scattered around this cosmopolitan city, where they can enjoy some of the finest ales, stouts, ciders, and malt whiskies on offer in the world.
 It's also often possible to combine the pubbing and the clubbing because many of London's bars these days have clubs and dance floors inside them, transforming them into miniature nightclubs and ushering in a new era for those 'heading down to the pub'.